aghayevaanargiz/REINFORCEMENT_LEARNING_FOR_INVENTORY_MANAGEMENT_SDP2025/README.md

 Download the trained model and evaluation results from the [v1.0 Release](https://github.com/YOUR_USERNAME/rl-inventory-management/releases/tag/v1.0).

-Place all downloaded files into the `training_results/` folder, then run `notebooks/demo.ipynb` directly — no training required.
+Place all downloaded files into the `training_results/` folder, then run `notebooks/demo.ipynb` directly (no training required).

 ---